Shirley Knot the Siren

 Que track 10

 under the waves, who I’ll probably never see again, because they can’t accept me for who I am now.
-But they’ll always be a part of my life and my memories, as I journey into this new stage of my life…
+But they’ll always be a part of my life and my memories, and my life will go on…

 Ev’ry night in my dreams I see you, I feel you.